peteroupc/MailLib/api/com.upokecenter.mail.MediaTypeBuilder.md

 **Parameters:**

 * <code>name</code> - Name of the parameter to remove.
-The name is compared case-insensitively.
+The name is compared using a basic case-insensitive comparison.
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.).

 **Returns:**